LMSGrabber/LMSGrabber/README.md

 * Comments above the line

-### Contributor Code of Conduct ###
+### Contributing ###
 In order to contribute to our project first clone the project locally and install it, commit any changes you wnat to make then open a Pull Request to our master branch.
 Somoene will review your changes and get back to you.
 We will use Github Issues to track issues and if you feel like you can solve any of them feel free to leave a comment on the issue so that if we know what files to look at we can help you.
+Make sure to follow our style guide as well.